 Although there is not a lot of strenuous walking on this tour, the remoteness of the destination has prompted us to grade it as active.
-The places where there is some walking are at Lake Dvukyurtochnoye, the Valley of the Geysers and the Avacha Volcano.
-At Lake Dvukyurtochnoye the walk to the bears can take up to 40 minutes on uneven, sometimes muddy tracks, wearing gumboots which are provided.
+The places where there is some walking are at Lake Dvukhyurtochnoye, the Valley of the Geysers and the Avacha Volcano.
+At Lake Dvukhyurtochnoye the walk to the bears can take up to 40 minutes on uneven, sometimes muddy tracks, wearing gumboots which are provided.

 What kind of clothing should I take?